Alberto Cerri: Loan to Perugia

 On 24 July 2017, Cerri was signed by Serie B club Perugia on a season-long loan deal.
 On 6 August he made his debut for Perugia in a 2–1 home win over Gubbio in the second round of Coppa Italia; he played the entire match.
 On 12 August he made his first hat-trick in his career in a 4–0 away win over Benevento in the third round of Coppa Italia.
 On 26 August he made his Serie B debut for Perugia, and he scored his first goal in the 13th minute of a 5–1 away win over Virtus Entella.
 On 11 September, Cerri scored his second goal in Serie B in the 31st minute of a 1–1 away draw against Cittadella.
 On 12 November he was sent off with a double yellow card in the 59th minute of a 1–0 away defeat against Venezia.
 On 6 November he scored his third goal, as a substitute, in the 75th minute of a 1–1 home draw against Avellino.
 On 30 November, Cerri played in the fourth round of Coppa Italia and he scored a goal in the 45th minute of an 8–3 away defeat against Udinese.
 On 10 March 2018, he scored his 10th goal of the season, in Serie B, in the 59th minute of a 2–0 home win over Foggia.
 Cerri ended his loan to Perugia with 34 appearances, 19 goals and 12 assists.

 Loan to Cagliari

-On 12 July 2018, Cerri signed a loan with Cagliari until 30 June 2019, with obligatory buy.
+On 12 July 2018, Cerri signed a loan with Cagliari until 30 June 2019, with an obligatory buy.
 He returned to Cagliari after the 2015–16 season.
 On 12 August he made his debut for Cagliari as a substitute replacing Leonardo Pavoletti in the 86th minute of a 2–1 home win over Palermo in the third round of Coppa Italia.
 One week later he made his Serie A debut again as a substitute replacing Artur Ioniţă for the last 17 minutes of a 2–0 away defeat against Empoli.
 On 22 September, Cerri played his first match as a starter for Cagliari. a 2–0 away defeat against Parma, he was replaced by Diego Farias in the 60th minute.